mmaorc/machate/README.md

-# Machata
+# Machate

-Machata is a desktop application that provides a quick and convenient way to access ChatGPT on macOS.
+Machate is a desktop application that provides a quick and convenient way to access ChatGPT on macOS.

 This app takes inspiration from [chatgpt-mac](https://github.com/vincelwt/chatgpt-mac), but written from scratch with some much-needed improvements.